-"Newman..is at her best bring to life the chapters on her near feral Alaskan upbringing.
+"Newman..is at her best bringing to life the chapters on her near feral Alaskan upbringing.
 You can practically smell the freshly killed game" —Entertainment Weekly

 "Newman's adult search for her own true home is riveting, as her worldwide adventures; it's a joy to be in on the ride." —Reader's Digest